 Mid-range > Wealth Boutique Hotel

 This is one of the most affordable accommodations in the area for backpackers.
-It’s very clean and offers single, double and triple private rooms with shared bathroom.
-The staff is very friendly and helpful.
-Check the latest price.
+It’s very clean and modern and offers dorm and double rooms with shared or private bathroom.

 Get inspired by more articles: